Pineal Tumor

 • Balance or coordination problems

-The symptoms of a pineal tumor can be a lot like those of other health problems.
-It's important to see a healthcare provider for a diagnosis
+Many of the symptoms of a pineal tumor can be caused by other health problems.
+Still, it's important to see a healthcare provider for a diagnosis.

 How is a pineal tumor diagnosed?

-Your doctor will talk with you about your personal and family health history and the symptoms you've been having.
-Your doctor will do a physical exam that includes a neurologic exam.
-Your doctor may test your reflexes, muscle strength, and eye and mouth movement and coordination.
+Your healthcare provider will talk with you about your personal and family health history and the symptoms you've been having.
+A physical exam that includes a neurologic exam will be done.
+Your provider may test your reflexes, muscle strength, and eye and mouth movement and coordination.

-If a doctor thinks you may have a pineal tumor, you may need tests, such as:
+If a provider thinks you may have a pineal tumor, you may need tests, such as:

 • MRI.
-MRIs use radio waves, magnets, and a computer to make detailed images of the brain and spinal cord.
+This imaging test uses radio waves, magnets, and a computer to make detailed 3-D images of the brain and spinal cord.
+A contrast dye might be put into a vein in your hand or arm before this scan.
+It helps get even clearer images of the inside of your body.

 • Biopsy.
-Tumor cells are removed and sent to a lab for testing.
+Tumor cells are taken out and sent to a lab for testing.
 This is done to find out the type and grade of the tumor.

 • Spinal tap (lumbar puncture).
-The doctor uses a thin needle that's put between the bones of your spine to take out a small amount of CSF.
-The sample is tested for tumor cells and other substances.
+The provider puts a thin needle between the bones of your lower spine to take out a small amount of CSF.
+The CSF sample is tested for tumor cells and other substances.

 • Blood tests.
-These can be used to measure levels of substances such as melatonin in your blood.
+These can be used to measure levels of melatonin, certain proteins, and other substances in your blood.

-You may first see your primary doctor.
-He or she may then refer you to a doctor that specializes in brain problems.
+You may first see your primary care provider.
+You may then be referred to a provider who specializes in brain problems.
 This may be a neurologist, neurosurgeon, or neuro-oncologist.

 How is a pineal tumor treated?

-These tumors are quite rare.
-It may be hard to find a doctor with experience in treating them.
-If you've been diagnosed with a pineal tumor you may want to see another doctor to get a second opinion.
+These tumors are very rare.
+It may be hard to find a provider with experience in treating them.
+If you've been diagnosed with a pineal tumor, you may want to see another provider to get a second opinion.
 This may help you better understand your treatment options and feel good about the treatment choices you make.

-The treatment for your pineal tumor will depend on the size, location, type, and grade of the tumor.
-It will also depend on whether the tumor is causing problems by pressing on your brain and if it has spread to the CNS.
+The treatment for your pineal tumor will depend on how big it is, where it is (if it has spread), the type, and the grade of the tumor.
+It will also depend on your age and whether the tumor is causing problems by pressing on your brain.

 Surgery is often needed to remove a pineal tumor.
-Sometimes you may need radiation therapy or chemotherapy after surgery.
+Sometimes radiation therapy or chemotherapy is needed after surgery.
+These treatments might also be used instead of surgery.
 You'll work with your medical team to decide on the best treatment plan for you.

-You may need to have a small plastic tube (shunt) put into your skull to drain extra CSF.
+You may need to have a small plastic tube (called a shunt) put into your skull.
 It's used to drain CSF from your head.
-This helps lower the pressure in your head (intracranial pressure) and ease symptoms.
+This helps lower the pressure inside your head (intracranial pressure) and ease symptoms.

-Pineal tumors may be hard to remove with surgery because they're so deeply and centrally located in the brain.
-In some cases, doctors use a computer to help them focus high-powered radiation on the exact area of the tumor.
+Pineal tumors may be hard to remove with surgery because they're so deep in the center of the brain.
+In some cases, healthcare providers use a computer to help them focus high-powered radiation on the exact area of the tumor.
 This is called a stereotactic radiosurgery, but no cutting is involved.

-After treatment, you will likely need to have regular follow-up MRI scans to watch for signs that the tumor has come back .
+After treatment, you'll likely need to have regular follow-up MRIs to watch for signs that the tumor has come back.

 Key points about pineal tumor

-• A pineal tumor is a rare tumor of your pineal gland in your head .
+• A pineal tumor is a rare tumor that starts in the pineal gland in the center of your head.
 The pineal gland makes melatonin, a substance that regulates your sleep-wake cycle.

-• Pineal tumors can happen at any age, but they tend to happen in children and young adults.
+• Pineal tumors can happen at any age, but they're more common in children and young adults.

 • The cause is unknown.